-Please consult the relevant Technical Guidelines (see Chapter 4.1) for more information about the project selection procedure following submission of the application.
+Please consult the Guidelines of the relevant funding instruments (see Chapter 4.1) for more information about the project selection procedure following submission of the application.
 Projects involving applications for both R&D funding and environmental funding will additionally be sent to Kommunalkredit Public Consulting GmbH (KPC) for further processing.
 Experts from KPC will check compliance with the funding requirements and prepare a funding proposal for the investment cost portion.